 This holiday season, give your data centre manager the gift of clarity

-Article by Intel data centre management solutions software application engineer George Clement
+Article by Intel data center management solutions software application engineer George Clement

-With the holiday season upon us, perhaps now is the opportune time for enterprise CIOs and CTOs to present their hardworking data centre managers with the gift that keeps on giving: tools that provide real-time insight and clarity into the power consumption, performance, thermals, utilisation and health of their cloud and edge data centre operations.
+With the holiday season upon us, perhaps now is the opportune time for enterprise CIOs and CTOs to present their hardworking data center managers with the gift that keeps on giving: tools that provide real-time insight and clarity into the power consumption, performance, thermals, utilisation and health of their cloud and edge data center operations.

 So, let us sit back and enjoy eggnog and figgy pudding while we wrap this up with a ribbon and a bow for all IT stakeholders concerned with diverse computing environments.

 For the foreseeable future, it’s clear that many large enterprises, especially organisations in the banking, financial services and insurance (BFSI), healthcare, manufacturing, and retail sectors, will continue to rely on multiple computing models, including on-premise, public and hybrid cloud.

 These types of organisations require on-demand capacity while simultaneously adhering to non-negotiable data security and compliance requirements.

 Add to the mix the edge infrastructure that will be needed to support the coming proliferation of consumer and industrial IoT devices, and it’s also clear data center will managers require more visibility and operational control into their computing environments than ever before.